|By Meara Geraty

 Even while events are being canceled and entire cities are going on lockdown, many Americans who want to vote are being asked to risk their health and safety in crowded polling places.

-Wait, you can vote at home?
+Wait, you can vote by mail?

 Here's how it works: